open-traffic-generator/.github/profile/readme.md

   <h1 align="center">Open Traffic Generator</h1>
 </div>

-Open Traffic Generator (**OTG**) is an open standard, specifying declarative and vendor neutral API for testing Layer 2-7 network devices, applications and topologies (at any scale).
+Open Traffic Generator (**OTG**) is an open standard, specifying declarative and vendor neutral API for testing Layer 2-7 network devices and applications (at any scale).

 <p align="center">